JoakimOL/Ttm4135-compendium/src/11-key-establishment.md

 authentication by signing messages here.
 Diffie-Hellman is an example of a commonly used key agreement protocol.

-## Session key distribution with online server {#sec:keys:server}
+## Session key distribution with online server/Needham-Schroeder {#sec:keys:server}
 These methods rely on an online TA that holds keys for every user.
-There iscomplete faith in the server, and the security of the whole system depends on it.
+There is complete faith in the server, and the security of the whole system depends on it.
 It breaks if the server goes down, or if the server itself is malicious/attacked.
 Scalability might also become a problem.